Whether a birthday, Christmas, or just a nice surprise, I've selected 21 gifts for you to choose from, all available at the click of a button.

-If your friend is a health nut then they will already know of the power of Kombucha, if not, the should give it ago.
+If your friend is into nutrition then he/she will already know of the power of Kombucha, if not, definitely give it a go.

-Comes in a variety of colors.
-And bananas are always cool.
+Comes in men's, women's and youth sizes, and a variety of colors.

 18. Peter Singer's Animal Liberation

 In many ways Animal Liberation is a basic introduction to Veganism, but a classic all the same that should be on every vegan's bookshelf.